Ministry

 Model Canvas.

-A nine-block strategic planning framework for churches and ministries — adapted from the Business Model Canvas to help teams clarify their mission, name their target, and design toward missional effectiveness.
+A nine-block strategic planning framework for churches and ministries — adapted from the Lean Canvas to help teams clarify their mission, name their target, and design toward missional effectiveness.

 Why churches